 View studies from medical researchers, public health agencies and a 3-year dog bite fatality report by DogsBite.org.
 Also, view a collection of quick statistics or a comprehensive dog bite studies index.

-Dangerous dog breeds
+Dangerous dog breeds and legislation

 Pit bull terriers were selectively bred for dogfighting.
 This is why pit bulls don't let go once they bite.
 Learn about less popular fighting breeds in this section, pit bull owners and the false myths they spread.